nunq/remotelockd/README.md

 ## other
 * the generated tokens are numeric, they can be brute-forced
-* i'd advise against running this on anything other than your local home network
+* i'd advise against running this on anything other than your (trusted) local home network
 * license: gpl3

 > beware, valgrind reports some memory leaks